 As antibiotics lose their effectiveness, it’s crucial to focus on boosting our body’s natural defenses, clinical dietitian Ria Hawle from Clinicspots told The Epoch Times in an email.

-“One of the best ways to do this is through proper nutrition,” Hawle, who specializes in diabetes and cardiac nutrition, said.
+“One of the best ways to do this is through proper nutrition,” wrote Hawle, who specializes in diabetes and cardiac nutrition.
 “A well-rounded diet can provide your immune system with the nutrients it needs to function at its best, helping you fight off infections more effectively.”

-• Fruits and vegetables: Aim to eat a wide variety of these food groups.
+- Fruits and Vegetables: Aim to eat a wide variety of these food groups.
 The more colorful your plate, the more nutrients you’re getting.
-Try to incorporate five servings a day in the diet, focusing on nutrient-dense options like leafy greens, berries, and citrus fruits.
+Try to incorporate five servings a day in the diet, focusing on nutrient-dense options such as leafy greens, berries, and citrus fruits.

-• Protein: A key component of a strong immune system, protein is essential for producing antibodies, which help fight infections.
-Choose lean sources like poultry, fish, beans, and lentils.
+- Protein: A key component of a strong immune system, protein is essential for producing antibodies, which help fight infections.
+Choose lean sources such as poultry, fish, beans, and lentils.

 Foods That Harm Immunity